michaelwehrley/egypt/README.md

 * Egypt's first pyramid [The Pyramid of Unas](https://en.wikipedia.org/wiki/Pyramid_of_Unas) - virtual guide to immortality: spells and formulas.
 Example: a soul full of sin won't make!
 * Pyramid of Unas was first talk structure built in stone.
-* Pyramds are the vehicle to resurrection and immortality
+* Pyramds are the vehicle to resurrection and immortality.
 * Pyramids of Giza are not the only pyramids.
-Pyramids dot the Nile river all the way down to [Aswan](https://en.wikipedia.org/wiki/Aswan)
+Pyramids dot the Nile river all the way down to [Aswan](https://en.wikipedia.org/wiki/Aswan).

 ### 2nd Dynasty
-1. **2780 BCE** Tomb of [Khasekhemwy](https://en.wikipedia.org/wiki/Khasekhemwy) buried near **Abydos**.
+1. **2780 BCE** [Tomb](https://www.nytimes.com/2007/01/09/science/09egypt.html) of [Khasekhemwy](https://en.wikipedia.org/wiki/Khasekhemwy) buried near **Abydos**.
 He undertook considerable building projects upon the reunification of Egypt.
 [Built buildings out of **brick**!
 Recessed walls make it look beautiful with the sun moving across the sky](https://www.nytimes.com/2007/01/09/science/09egypt.html)!

 ### 3rd Dynasty
 1. 2500 BCE the great enclosure near the pyramid of Djoser - just huge!
 And predates Djoser by 25 years!
 Oldest monumental structure created entirley of stone.